nocturn9x/heimdall/README.md

 **: Estimated at LTC (40+0.4, 128MB hash) against Stash v36 (-0.2 +- 11.1)

-__Note__: Unless otherwise specified, estimated strenght is measured for standard chess at a short time control (8 seconds with 0.08 seconds increment) and a 16MB hash table over 1000 game pairs against the previous version (except for 0.1 where it was tested in a gauntlet) using the Pohl opening book, and is therefore not as accurate as the other ratings which are provided by testers running the engine at longer TCs against a pool of different opponents
+__Note__: Unless otherwise specified, estimated strenght is measured for standard chess at a short time control (8 seconds with 0.08 seconds increment) and a 16MB hash table over 1000 game pairs against the previous version (except for version 0.1 where it was tested in a gauntlet) using the Pohl opening book (up to version 1.0) and the UHO_Lichess_4852_v1 book for later versions, and is therefore not as accurate as the other ratings which are provided by testers running the engine at longer TCs against a pool of different opponents

 ## Notes